 It has been recognized since Mount Auburn’s early decades that the Cemetery’s aesthetic richness, educational value, and historic significance are derived in large part from the remarkable tapestry formed by its diverse collection of monuments and burial markers carefully sited in the landscape.
 In the nineteenth century, the Cemetery and individual lot owners commissioned a vast array of public art: monuments, structures, and buildings.
 Visitors, therefore, experienced the site as an outdoor museum as well as a place of burial.
 Today, Mount Auburn continues its dual mission of active cemetery and cultural landscape by striving to inspire all who visit and commemorating the dead in a landscape of exceptional beauty.
 While the Friends of Mount Auburn Cemetery has long offered tours and programs to the public, in recent years we have further embraced our role as a cultural resource and have begun working with contemporary artists and art organizations to create original site-specific programming.

 In 2014, Mount Auburn became the first cemetery in the United States to establish an artist residency program.
 Our two-year program supports the creation of new work by a contemporary artist inspired by his or her in-depth experience at the Cemetery.
 The resident artist is charged with creating works for visitors, drawn from their direct experience, that convey a fresh and innovative perspective of Mount Auburn.
-To date, we have awarded residencies to filmmaker Roberto Mighty (2014-2015) and composer Mary Bichner (2016-2017).
-Currently, we are delighted to be hosting playwright Patrick Gabridge as the 2018-2019 Artist-in-Residence.
+To date, we have awarded residencies to filmmaker Roberto Mighty (2014-2015), composer Mary Bichner (2016-2017) and playwright Patrick Gabridge (2018-2019), and visual artist Jesse Aron Green (2020-2021).